First Generation Descendants of Peter Fidler

 SELKIRK SETTLERS AND RED RIVER (1811-1820)

-Peter FIDLER left for England right around the time that the first advance party of Lord SELKIRK’s settlers had arrived at York Factory (Sep 24, 1811).
+Peter FIDLER left for England right around the time that the first advance party of Lord SELKIRK’s settlers were arriving at York Factory (Sep 24, 1811).
 Under the leadership of Governor Miles MacDONNELL, this party was sent to prepare the way for more settlers who would follow.
 This first group was forced to remain at York through the winter of 1811-12, and did not make the trip to Red River until the following summer, arriving at what is now St Boniface in August of 1812.

 Peter returned from England to York Factory in the fall of 1812.
 His assignment was to take over the charge of Brandon House from John R McKAY.
 He accompanied a 2nd party of settlers on their way to Red River, and then proceeded to Brandon House.
 However, he wasn’t able to spend much time there because he was frequently called upon to help the colonists get established.
 The building of Fort Daer at Pembina was one of these tasks, as well as surveying lots at Fort Douglas.